DijiOfficial/WaveFunctionCollapse/Readme.md

 ## Uses and Implementations

-I originally planned on making an introduction and history section on algorithms in video games and follow up with their [Uses and Implementations](#uses-and-implementations).
-Due to a lack of time and relevance for the scope of the lesson, I removed both sections.
-Instead, I will link to [mxgmn](https://github.com/mxgmn/WaveFunctionCollapse/commits?author=mxgmn)'s [Notable ports, forks and spinoffs](https://github.com/mxgmn/WaveFunctionCollapse/tree/master?tab=readme-ov-file#notable-ports-forks-and-spinoffs)' GitHub section on his [Wave Function Collapse Repo](https://github.com/mxgmn/WaveFunctionCollapse), which is kept up to date and already quite complete.
+For this section I will refer to [mxgmn](https://github.com/mxgmn/WaveFunctionCollapse/commits?author=mxgmn)'s [Notable ports, forks and spinoffs](https://github.com/mxgmn/WaveFunctionCollapse/tree/master?tab=readme-ov-file#notable-ports-forks-and-spinoffs)' GitHub section on his [Wave Function Collapse Repo](https://github.com/mxgmn/WaveFunctionCollapse).
+As it is kept up to date and already quite complete.

 ## Conclusion